Essays

 - Or even just to tell a good story

-Make sure you carefully read and understand your assignment.
+Make sure you carefully read and understand your assignment, paying attention to keywords like the ones above.

-Typically, an essay is organized by introducing your topic, explaining and supporting the focus, and then drawing some relevant conclusions from your discussion and analysis.
+Typically, an essay is organized by introducing your topic, incorporating details and evidence, and then drawing some relevant conclusions from your discussion and analysis.

 Essay Directions